Pinchu2002/Rule_Engine_With_AST/README.md

 # Rule Engine Evaluation

+## Overview

-This project is a simple web application that evaluates rules based on user input.
-The rules are defined in the `rule_engine.py` file, and the web interface is provided by a Flask application.
+This project is a Flask-based web application designed to evaluate rules based on user input.
+The rules are stored in a SQLite database, and the evaluation results are saved for future reference.
+The application provides a user-friendly interface for inputting data and displays the evaluation results based on predefined rules.

 ## Project Structure
 ```bash